CharakaJith/coursework_01_20200241_w1810001/README.md

 ### 2. Database

-- SQLite is used for local development and testing.
+- **SQLite** is used for local development and testing.
 - The database schema is designed in **Third Normal Form (3NF)** to reduce redundancy and ensure data integrity.
+- **Sequelize** is used as the ORM for interacting with the SQLite database.
+  - **Sequelize** provides a straightforward API for working with relational databases and allows for easy migrations and model definition.
+  - It abstracts the complexity of SQL queries, making it easier to manage data and perform CRUD operations.
+  - Sequelize supports multiple dialects (including SQLite, PostgreSQL, MySQL), providing flexibility for future changes to the database engine.
+  - It also supports relationships between tables (one-to-many, many-to-many), making it suitable for complex data models.
 - A `user` table is used to store user credentials and related information.
 - `key` and `request` tables are used for API key generation, storage, and request tracking for rate limiting or auditing purposes.
 - `country` and `currency` tables are used to store and manage session-related data where applicable.